LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 all of which are comprehensive radiative transfer models that are themselves widely used in atmospheric science, and by the three retrieval papers: @TCCGL1999; @MRO/CRISM2008; @TLZWSY2020.
 `DISORT` implements the Discrete Ordinates Method which has two key steps.
-First, the diffuse intensity function $u$ and phase function $p$ are expanded as the Fourier cosine series and Legendre series, respectively:
+First, the diffuse intensity function $u$ and phase function $p$ are expanded as the Fourier cosine series and Legendre series, respectively,

 $$
 \begin{aligned}